Salvador Mestres

 Guerra en la Estratosfera

-Salvador Mestres Palmeta was one of the principal Spanish comics artists of the early 20th century, who was also known for his animation work.
-He published in most magazines of the time.
-During the 1930's, he was present in most of the magazines published by El Gato Negro/Bruguera, such as Pulgarcito and Shirley Temple.
+Salvador Mestres Palmeta was one of the principal Spanish comic artists of the early 20th century, but he was also known for his animation work.
+During the 1930's, he was present in most of the magazines published by El Gato Negro and its successor Bruguera, such as Pulgarcito, for which he created the western strip 'Tom Relámpango' in 1936.

 Terrible Decepcion, by Salvador Mestres (Almanaque TBO 1965)